lyra29/ToneyShift/README.md

 - Deployment nuances on **Netlify** and handling client-side AI in production.

 ## What's next for ToneyShift
 - Improve the **informal conversion** to make it more natural for casual and friendly contexts.
-- Add **additional languages** for multilingual tone conversion.
+-Improve the **formal conversion** to make it more natural and formal.
 - Implement **tone intensity controls**, letting users choose “slightly formal” or “very informal.”
 -Improve the tone detection regular expression for more accurate and better detection to convert.